Université de Sherbrooke

-The University of Sherbrooke (French: Université de Sherbrooke) (UdS) is a French-language public research university in Sherbrooke, Quebec, Canada, with a second campus in Longueuil, a suburb on the South Shore of Montreal.
+The Université de Sherbrooke (UdeS; English: University of Sherbrooke) is a French-language public research university in Sherbrooke, Quebec, Canada, with a second campus in Longueuil, a suburb on the South Shore of Montreal.
 It is one of two universities in the Estrie region of Quebec (the other one being Bishop's University), and the only French-language university for the region.

 As of 2022, the Université de Sherbrooke is home to 31,000 students, and an additional 3,000 older learners (age 50+) in continuing education in its "University of the Third Age".
 Of its 7,400 employees, about 4,000 are teaching staff.
 The university has over 100,000 graduates and offers 46 undergraduate, 48 master's and 27 doctoral programs.
 It holds a total of 61 research chairs, among which are the pharmacology, microelectronics, statistical learning, and environment research chairs.

 Campus

 The Université de Sherbrooke has five campuses: